‘Fear The Walking Dead’: First Season 5 Synopsis Revealed

-As the second half of Season 9 of AMC’s The Walking Dead continues, fans of its companion series, Fear the Walking Dead are looking for news on the upcoming fifth season.
+As the second half of Season 9 of AMC’s The Walking Dead continues, fans of its companion series Fear the Walking Dead are looking for news on the upcoming fifth season.
 As yet, no release date has been set.
 However, the synopsis for Season 5 of Fear has just been released.

 According to Comic Book, AMC has just released the first synopsis for Season 5 of Fear the Walking Dead.